google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

-**TL;DR:** Animation Worklet allows you to write imperative animations that run at the device's native frame rate for that extra buttery jank-free smoothness™, make your animations more resilient against main thread jank and can be linked to scroll instead of time.
+**TL;DR:** Animation Worklet allows you to write imperative animations that run at the device's native frame rate for that extra buttery jank-free smoothness™, make your animations more resilient against main thread jank and are linkable to scroll instead of time.
 Animation Worklet is in Chrome Canary (behind the "Experimental Web Platform features" flag) and we are planning an [Origin Trial](http://bit.ly/OriginTrialSignup) for Chrome 71.
 You can start using it as